Stray | Del Bromham | Interview

-Were you or other members of Stray in any other bands before forming in 1966?
-Any releases with them perhaps?
+Were you in any other bands before Stray?

 Well I mentioned my brothers group The Traders and I joined them almost by accident when I was 13 years old.
 Their rhythm guitarist quit a few days before a gig and my brother suggested that as I used to watch them rehearse I probably knew the songs as well as them.
 So I did one gig and stayed with them until I was about 16 years old and left when it became difficult to play with Stray and The Traders at the same time when Stray started to get our own gigs.